Commander17X/MeckaLLM/README.md

 - Special thanks to the quantum computing community
 - Inspired by advances in AGI research
 - Built with modern Python technologies

+## Reporting Misuse
+If you discover any misuse of MeckaLLM, please:
+1. Contact command19x. on Discord immediately
+2. Provide detailed information about the misuse
+3. Include any relevant evidence
+4. Maintain confidentiality of the report

+We take misuse seriously and will investigate all reports promptly.

 ## 🌟 Key Features